New Deliverable: Understanding Public and Stakeholder Risk Perceptions of Pollution in Europe

-How do Europeans perceive pollution risks and what drives their support for environmental policies?
+How do citizens across five European countries view pollution risks and how high is their support for environmental policies?

 | January 16th, 2026 | News

-How do Europeans perceive pollution risks and what drives their support for environmental policies?
+How do citizens across five European countries view pollution risks and how high is their support for environmental policies?

-The SOS-ZEROPOL2030 project has released Deliverable D2.3, presenting the results of an extensive public and stakeholder survey across Europe that sheds new light on how different forms of pollution are understood, prioritised, and acted upon.
+The SOS-ZEROPOL2030 project has released Deliverable D2.3, presenting the results of an extensive public and stakeholder survey across Europe that sheds new light on public perceptions of different forms of pollution and support for policy actions.

-The report focuses on four key environmental pressures central to the EU Zero Pollution ambition:
+The report focuses on four key environmental pollutants central to the EU Zero Pollution ambition:

 - Microplastics